 For centuries, Jews had existed as “wanderers on the earth,” unattached to any kingdom or nation.
 But they were far from powerless; they had great influence through their banks, and these banks were supranational–above or beyond nation-states or kingdoms.
-Jewish financial resources were vital to the rise of the monarchical nation-state (marked by the 1648 Peace of Westphalia), and their fortunes fell along with the nation-state.
+Jewish financial resources were vital to the rise of the monarchical nation-state (marked by the 1648 Peace of Westphalia), and their fortunes rose and fell along with the fortunes of the nation-state.

-Nazism is misunderstood as a purely nationalistic ideology; it did use nationalistic prejudices and symbolism, but its orientation was imperialistic rather than nationalistic.
-Hitler wanted to rule the world, not just Germany.
-Hitler accelerated the decline of nationalism in Europe by destroying the precarious “balance of power” among European nations.
+Nazism is misunderstood as a purely nationalistic ideology; it did, of course, use nationalistic prejudices and symbolism, but its orientation was imperialistic rather than nationalistic.
+For Hitler, the nation-state was provincial.
+Hitler wanted to rule “Greater Germany,” or Germanic Europe, not just Germany.
+Thus, Hitler accelerated the decline of nationalism in Europe by destroying the precarious “balance of power” among European nations.

 One of [the] hasty explanations has been the identification of antisemitism with rampant nationalism and its xenophobic outbursts.
 Unfortunately, the fact is that modern antisemitism grew in proportion as traditional nationalism declined, and reached its climax at the exact moment when the European system of nation-states and its precarious balance of power crashed.